bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

    Refal, the machine selects the first sentence of the function.
-4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 is implemented.
+4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 has been implemented.
 Otherwise, the following sentence is selected and point 4 repeats.
-If there are no sentences anymore, then the refal-machine stops with an error "recognition impossible".
+If there are no sentences anymore, then the refal-machine stops with the error "recognition impossible".
 5. The found values of variables are added to the right part of the current sentence.
-Refal-machine inserts received expression into the view field to the place of the primary active subexpression.
+The Refal-machine inserts received expression into the view field at the place of the primary active subexpression.
 6. If there are activation brackets in the view field, then the refal-machine executes the following step – returns to the point 1.
 Otherwise, the